Destroyer-official/Destroyer_P2P/README.md

 Combines traditional and post-quantum algorithms to ensure security against both classical and quantum attacks:

-- **Key Exchange**: X3DH (Extended Triple Diffie-Hellman) with X25519 + ML-KEM-1024
+- **Key Exchange**: X3DH (Extended Triple Diffie-Hellman) with X25519 + ML-KEM-1024.
+  - **HKDF Root Key Derivation**: The initial shared secret from X3DH+PQ is processed with HKDF using a specific `info` string (`b'Hybrid X3DH+PQ Root Key'`) to produce the master root key for the session.
+  - **Post-Quantum Ciphertext Validation**: Received ML-KEM-1024 ciphertexts are validated for correct length (`MLKEM1024_CIPHERTEXT_SIZE`).
+The underlying `quantcrypt` library's decapsulation process further validates ciphertext integrity, with errors robustly handled.
+  - **Binding of EC & PQ Shares**: Ephemeral Elliptic Curve (EC) shares and Post-Quantum (PQ) KEM ciphertexts are cryptographically bound using an ephemeral FALCON-1024 signature (`ec_pq_binding_sig`).
+This signature covers the concatenation of the ephemeral EC public key and the KEM ciphertext, preventing mix-and-match attacks.
+  - **Signature Key Reuse Prevention**: Each handshake utilizes a freshly generated ephemeral FALCON-1024 key pair for signing handshake components (like the EC-PQ binding).
+The longer-term identity FALCON key is only used to sign these ephemeral FALCON public keys.
+In the default ephemeral mode, main identity keys (including the main FALCON key) are also periodically rotated.
-- **Signatures**: FALCON-1024 for quantum-resistant digital signatures
+- **Signatures**: FALCON-1024 for quantum-resistant digital signatures.
-- **Benefits**: Maintains security even if either classical or quantum algorithm is compromised
+- **Benefits**: Maintains security even if either classical or quantum algorithm is compromised.

 ### 🔄 Multi-Layered Encryption

 Four independent encryption layers with different security properties:

-1. **TLS 1.3**: Transport security with PQ-enhanced cipher suites
+1. **TLS 1.3**: Transport security with PQ-enhanced cipher suites.
-2. **Double Ratchet**: End-to-end encryption with forward secrecy and break-in recovery
+2. **Double Ratchet**: End-to-end encryption with forward secrecy and break-in recovery.
+(See "Double Ratchet Enhancement" for more details).
-3. **Application-Layer Encryption**: Multiple ciphers (XChaCha20-Poly1305, AES-256-GCM)
+3. **Application-Layer Encryption**: Multiple ciphers (XChaCha20-Poly1305, AES-256-GCM).
-4. **Certificate Exchange**: Additional ChaCha20-Poly1305 encryption for certificate exchange
+4. **Certificate Exchange**: Additional ChaCha20-Poly1305 encryption for certificate data during exchange.
+   - **Secure Key Derivation**: The ChaCha20Poly1305 key for certificate exchange is derived using HKDF-SHA256 to ensure the correct 32-byte key length, preventing vulnerabilities from incorrect key sizes.
+Errors during certificate encryption/decryption are handled to abort the exchange if security cannot be guaranteed.

 ### 🖥️ Hardware Security Integration